Automatics

 The output signal y(t) can be observed by:

--an oscilloscope, i.e. your monitor – most often
+-an oscilloscope, i.e. your computer screen-most often

 -digital virtual meter